Security of device-independent quantum key distribution protocols: a review: Security analyses

-with the infimum taken over all pairs giving the marginal behaviour $P(a,b|x,y) = \sum_e P(a,b,e|x,y)$, and that this infimum is a convex upper bound on the key rate of this behaviour under such protocols.
+with the infimum taken over all strategies giving the marginal behaviour $P(a,b|x,y) = \sum_e P(a,b,e|x,y)$, and that this infimum is a convex upper bound on the key rate of this behaviour under such protocols.
+As above, this implies that, if we have a number of upper bounds on~\eqref{eq: cc attack bound}, their convex hull is in turn an upper bound on the key rate.